FrostyX/infra-docs/docs/sysadmin-guide/sops/anitya.rst

 Upgrading
 ^^^^^^^^^

+Staging
+"""""""
+On staging you can deploy new version of Anitya by running:

+    $ sudo rbac-playbook openshift-apps/release-monitoring.yml

+Production
+""""""""""
 Both anitya-backend and anitya-frontend need the new version of the ``anitya`` package.
 To upgrade, run the upgrade playbook::